jcgaasch/PVPIAACL/README.md

 PIAAC_PVs_2012_M1 <- litnumps12(path = mypath, X = X)
 ```

 The return value of the `litnumps12()` is a list with `nopvs` elements (`nopvs` defines the number of PVs to draw for each respondent), each containing a data frame of the sequential ID, PVs for each dimension and, if specified, imputed versions of `X`.
 Additionally each list element is saved as a Stata file in the folder defined by `path`.
-Resulting plausible values are transformed onto the PIAAC 2012 scale (weighted means and standard deviations based on the SUF). **Note that PVs and nonresponse imputations have to arise from the same iteration when analyses with plausible values are performed**.
+Resulting plausible values are transformed onto the PIAAC 2012 scale (weighted means and standard deviations based on the SUF). **Note that PVs and nonresponse imputations have to come from the same iteration when analyses with plausible values are performed**.

 ### The `litnum1215()` function